qutip/qutip-tutorials/tutorials-v5/time-evolution/022_v5_paper-smesolve.md

       format_version: '1.3'
       jupytext_version: 1.13.8
   kernelspec:
-    display_name: qutip-tutorials-v5
+    display_name: Python 3 (ipykernel)
     language: python
     name: python3
 ---

 # QuTiPv5 Paper Example: Stochastic Solver - Homodyne Detection

-Authors: Maximilian Meyer-Mölleringhof (m.meyermoelleringhof@gmail.com)
+Authors: Maximilian Meyer-Mölleringhof (m.meyermoelleringhof@gmail.com), Neill Lambert (nwlambert@gmail.com)

 ## Introduction

 When modelling an open quantum system, stochastic noise can be used to simulate a large range of phenomena.
-In the `smesolve()` solver, noise appears because of continuous measurement.
+In the `smesolve()` solver, noise is introduced by continuous measurement.
-It allows us to generate the trajectory evolution of a quantum system conditioned on a noisy measurement record.
+This allows us to generate the trajectory evolution of a quantum system conditioned on a noisy measurement record.
 Historically speaking, such models were used by the quantum optics community to model homodyne and heterodyne detection of light emitted from a cavity.
 However, this solver is of course quite general and can thus also be applied to other problems.